tsaridas/jackett-stremio/README.md

 ```

 ## Jackett
-You need jacket installed for this addon to work.
+You need jackett installed for this addon to work.
 Going into detail on how to do that is out of the scope of this project.

 ### Install Jackett